BGT (Blastbay Game Toolkit)

 IntroductionAre you a devoted player of audio games?
 Is your brain spinning around with interesting and innovative ideas for games that you would like to make if you only knew how to go about it?
 If the answer to both of these questions is yes...
 Read on!

-BGT is a new revolutionary toolkit which allows you to produce your own audio games from the ground up, without having any prior knowledge of computer programming at all.
-Who said game development had to be complicated?
+BGT is a toolkit which allows you to produce your own audio games from the ground up, without having any prior knowledge of computer programming at all.
 BGT, which stands for Blastbay Game Toolkit, allows you to spend all your valuable time coming up with new great ideas and concepts, rather than wasting months struggling with never-ending programming guides that don't make any sense to begin with.
 If you fit into this category of enthusiastic entrepreneurs, then BGT is the perfect tool for you to turn your ideas into stunning reality.

 Download BGT Version 1.3